kaltura/DeveloperPortalDocs/Article-Style-Structure-Guidelines.md

 For additional reading on the Markdown flavor we use read: [Kramdown](http://kramdown.gettalong.org/documentation.html).

+To add a link to an external site use:
+&#123;% extlink Debian GNU Linux http://debian.org %&#125;

+Will render as:
+{% extlink Debian GNU Linux http://debian.org %}

 A nifty tool to help you to see how your markdown looks as you create it: [dillinger.io](http://dillinger.io/)

 ## Tips for Creating Great Content